 The COVID-19 pandemic and the steps taken by governments to combat the disease have rapidly changed the way businesses can operate—presenting a fresh set of challenges and exacerbating existing pressures.

 The long-term impact of the pandemic is not yet clear, but many economists expect that it will be unprecedented.
-For instance, Goldman Sachs predicts that advanced economies could contract by as a result of lockdown and the social distancing measures triggered by the outbreak.
+For instance, Goldman Sachs predicts that advanced economies could contract by up to 35 percent as a result of lockdown and the social distancing measures triggered by the outbreak.

 To continue to thrive in a volatile and fast-changing market, businesses are re-evaluating their business models.
 Ensuring that mission-critical IT infrastructure is cost-effective, reliable, and flexible is a top priority to enable businesses to pivot, transform, and align themselves with a post-COVID “new normal”.